pfrazee/fuego/README.md

 ## Background

 Fuego was created to provide a shared social hacking space.
-Users can actively experiment with applications, UI elements, data-schemas, and formats -- while still interacting around a shared dataset.
+Users can actively experiment with applications, UI elements, data-schemas, and formats, while still interacting around a shared dataset.
 It is chaotic, messy, and damn fun.

 Fuego was built for [Beaker](https://beakerbrowser.com), a browser that uses the [Dat peer-to-peer hypermedia protocol](http://dat-data.com).